rodrigoandresd/holbertonschool-validation/module3_task2/README.md

 - make help

+## Create a zip file containing the 'dist/' folder

+- package

 This will display a list of available targets and a brief description of each one.

 ## Code Comments